alfredstahl69/nixossurface9/README.md

 ---

-## Initial Installation & Swapfile Setup (yeah imma be honest, the swap thing probably doesnt work since I configured that incorrectly.
+# Initial Installation & Swapfile Setup (yeah imma be honest, the swap thing probably doesnt work since I configured that incorrectly.
 No idea how to do it correctly tho.
 If anyone has tips lemme know.
 I'll fix it then. maybe.
 Im lazy. living without swap should be possible..)

-# Generate NixOS configuration files. right important here to note is that the config is the very basic nixos config.
-So I made another one which you'll find in the Barebones Directory. you can just copy that over there. also read the n>
+ Generate NixOS configuration files. right important here to note is that the config is the very basic nixos config.
+So I made another one which you'll find in the Barebones Directory. you can just copy that over there. also read the comments there. if you want to obviously. tho dont come crying to me later after not reading it...

 ```bash
  nixos-generate-config --root /mnt